Dash-Lambda/Eso/README.md

 ```

 ### FracTran++ Program Format
-FracTran++ has identical structure to (and it fully compatible with) FracTran, but with additional syntax detailed in FracTranpp_Syntax.txt.
+FracTran++ has identical structure to (and it fully compatible with) FracTran, but with additional syntax detailed [here](https://github.com/Dash-Lambda/Eso/blob/master/FracTranpp_Syntax.txt).

 This is very much a work in progress.